alb-i986/vagrantfiles/README.md

 ## Usage

-`cd` to the Vagrantfile you are interested in, and run
+All you need to do is `cd` to the Vagrantfile you are interested in, and run

     vagrant up